-Founder and Managing Director, Finance for Impact
+Founder and Managing Director

 Originally from Brittany, France, Thierry graduated from MIT’s Sloan School of Management (MBA) and Harvard University’s Kennedy School of Government (MPA).
-He also received a MSc in Finance from London Business School and a BA in Economics and Philosophy from Columbia University (Phi Beta Kappa).
+He has also a MSc in Finance from London Business School and a BA in Economics and Philosophy from Columbia University (Phi Beta Kappa).
 At MIT, he co-founded the Sloan Fellow Social Impact Group.